sittercity/sprig/README.md

 column
 :  Database column name for this field.
 Default will be the same as the field name, except for foreign keys, which will use the field name with `_id` appended.
+   In the case of HasMany fields, this value is the column name that contains the foreign key value.

 label
 :  Human readable label.
 Default will be the field name converted with `Inflector::humanize()`.